We are investing in our shared future.

 In partnership with the Immigrant and Refugee Program in the City Attorney’s Office, OFE is launching the Fraudulent Immigration Services Campaign, which will provide Saint Paul community members with information on immigration scams.
 This awareness campaign is financially supported by the Local Consumer Financial Protection Initiative at the Cities for Financial Empowerment Fund.

-OFE News and Research
+OFE In the News

-Read article on route-fifty.com
+Read on Newsweek.com

 Mayor Michael Tubbs